-1. complete the SEVIS I-901 online form (www.FMJfee.com) on the Internet and pay electronically by credit card, or
+- Complete the SEVIS I-901 online form (www.FMJfee.com) on the Internet and pay electronically by credit card; or

-2. mail the completed Form I-901 with a check or money order drawn on a U.S. bank and payable in U.S. currency.
-The fee must be paid at least three business days before the scheduled visa interview.
-Check this site for more information http://www.ice.gov/sevis/index.htm
+- Mail the completed Form I-901 with a check or money order drawn on a U.S. bank and payable in U.S. currency.
+The fee must be paid at least three (3) business days before the scheduled visa interview.
+For more information, click here.

-NOTE: DHS will not refund the SEVIS fee if an F-1 or J-1 students are not granted a visa or choose not to come to the U.S. after their visas are granted.
+NOTE: DHS will not refund the SEVIS fee if an F-1 or J-1 student is not granted a visa or chooses not to come to the U.S. after the visa is granted.

 SEVIS Fee Payment for Cameroon, Ghana, Kenya, Nigeria

-- SEVP is currently unable to accept SEVIS I-901 fee payments by credit card on behalf of students from the following countries: Cameroon, Ghana, Kenya, and Nigeria.
+- The Student Exchange and Visitory Program (SEVP) is currently unable to accept SEVIS I-901 fee payments by credit card on behalf of students from the following countries: Cameroon, Ghana, Kenya, and Nigeria.